If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Chopped No, move the camera back down

 The boss arena in Magical Island is larger than it appears in normal gameplay.
-The three topmost platforms aren't accessible at all, and the two platforms below those can't actually be jumped upon.
+The three topmost platforms aren't accessible at all, and the two platforms below those can't be jumped upon.

 Power-Up Difficulty Feature